strontic/strontic.github.io/xcyclopedia/library/w32tm.exe-4E4062218CD5C40069E2130E3167C0D6.md

 ## Possible Misuse

 *The following table contains possible examples of `w32tm.exe` being misused.
-While `w32tm.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `w32tm.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --